 I feel like Capture One applies this noise reduction to everything which can make the images slightly softer sometimes, but it does seem like the noise reduction retains a little more detail by default.
 You can get Lightroom matching pretty close, but you do have to noodle sharpness and noise reduction.

 Let’s look at some comparisons between each brand.
-I’ll post these straight out of camera RAW samples for those of you who are interested in batch processing.
+I’ll post these straight-out-of-camera RAW samples for those of you who are interested in batch processing.

 Canon EOS R – Lightroom vs Capture One

-Here is a straight out of camera RAW samples at 100% crop.
+Here is a straight-out of camera RAW samples at 100% crop.

 The Capture One default noise reduction looks too aggressive and the EOS R image with Lightroom on the left looks much better.
-Keep in mind, this is just one sample.
+Keep in mind, that this is just one sample.

 Nikon Z6 – Lightroom vs Capture One